akobr/blazor.widgetised/README.md

 {
     // Build a widget instance through service WidgetInfo info = Service.Build("MyWidgetVariant");
-    // Activate the widget from the container Service.Activate(info.Id, "MyContainer");
+    // Activate the widget into the container Service.Activate(info.Id, "MyContainer");

     // Build and activate the widget in one hit as a start message